Kaitlyn is a freelance writer who writes articles that teach people how to lean on their minds, bodies, hearts, and on those around them.

 English ivy has been proven to be effective in fighting mold spores floating around in the air.
 While some people are more sensitive to mold than others, mold can accumulate and cause a variety of symptoms like rashes, coughing, itching, and even chest pain.
-A study has found that English ivy can reduce airborne mold by an average of 86%.
+English ivy may even alleviate allergies by reducing airborne mold.

 When this plant is still developing, make sure to keep the soil moist.
 Once fully developed, it can survive in drier environments and don’t need much maintenance.